Importing live plants into Australia

 - You must declare them on your incoming passengers’ card and present the plants on arrival to the Biosecurity staff along with a copy of your import permit and any other required documents.

-- The plants may be taken from you and sent to the Department of Agriculture and Water Resources office.
+- The plants may be taken from you and sent to the Department of Agriculture, Water and the Environment office.

 On arrival procedures: inspection, treatment and post entry quarantine (PEQ)

 On arrival, your goods will be directed by a biosecurity officer for:

 - post entry growth and disease screening to verify the plant material is free of pests and diseases.